Planar Black holes and Entanglement Entropy in Analog Gravity Models: Introduction

 \section{Introduction}

-Certain condensed matter systems, respectively the Lagrangians describing these, have a property that small perturbations around a given background are described by the equations of motion of a field propagating in curved space-time.
+Certain condensed matter systems, respectively, the Lagrangians describing these have a property that small perturbations around a given background are described by the equations of motion of a field propagating in curved space-time.
 Thus, these systems may serve as `analogues' of phenomena in gravitational physics and could, in principle, be employed to simulate gravity in tabletop experiments.
-Though already known in theory since the 1980s~\cite{Unruh:1980cg, Barcelo2011}, it is only in recent years that this approach in simulating gravity has attracted more attention, mostly due to new technologies -- in particular in dealing with Bose-Einstein condensates (BECs) or cold atom systems -- having been developed and making these kinds of experiments more accessible \cite{Fedichev:2003id,Weinfurtner:2010nu,Steinhauer:2014dra,Steinhauer:2015saa,Euve:2015vml,Peloquin:2015rnl,deNova:2018rld}.
+Though already known in theory since the 1980s \cite{Unruh:1980cg, Barcelo2011}, only in recent years has this approach to simulating gravity attracted more attention, mostly due to new technologies -- in particular, in dealing with Bose-Einstein condensates or cold atom systems -- having been developed and making these kinds of experiments more accessible \cite{Fedichev:2003id,Weinfurtner:2010nu,Steinhauer:2014dra,Steinhauer:2015saa,Euve:2015vml,Peloquin:2015rnl,deNova:2018rld}.

 However, it should be noted that, a priori, not all interesting geometries can be mimicked by analogue geometries.
-For example, counting the available degrees of freedom, in general relativity (GR) in $3+1$ dimensions we have four degrees of freedom per point in space-time: $10$ independent components of a general metric minus $6$ owing to the $6$ independent Einstein equations.
-Whereas an analogue metric basically depends on two independent functions, which are the scalar potential $\theta$ that generates the flow velocities and the speed of sound $c$. {Thus, the basic analogue gravity setup involving a single scalar field, which is also what we will be considering in the following, can not reproduce all possible metrics that could be derived from GR.
-However, as additional degrees of freedom enter by coupling to an external potential, which is assumed to be freely tunable, the setup considered is actually more than sufficient to mimic the most important phenomena such as black holes, FRW cosmology, and even some aspects of semiclassical quantum gravity like Hawking radiation. }
+For example, counting the available degrees of freedom, in general relativity (GR) in $3+1$ dimensions, we have four degrees of freedom per point in space-time: $10$ independent components of a general metric minus $6$ owing to the $6$ independent Einstein equations.
+Whereas an analogue metric basically depends on two independent functions, which are the scalar potential $\theta$ that generates the flow velocities and the speed of sound $c$.
+Thus, the basic analogue gravity setup involving a single scalar field, which is also what we will consider in the following, can not reproduce all possible metrics that could be derived from GR.
+However, as additional degrees of freedom enter by coupling to an external potential, which is assumed to be freely tunable, the setup considered is actually more than sufficient to mimic the most important phenomena, such as black holes, FRW cosmology, and even some aspects of semiclassical quantum gravity, such as Hawking radiation.